junxit/us-congress-bills-109/metadata.md

 - 2006-09-27 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 6166.
 - 2006-09-27 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7558-7560; text: CR H7558)
 - 2006-09-27 — The previous question was ordered pursuant to the rule.
+- 2006-11-13 — Read twice and referred to the Committee on Armed Services.